On the Jewish Question: History of publication

 "Zur Judenfrage" was first published by Marx and Arnold Ruge in February 1844 in the Deutsch–Französische Jahrbücher, a journal which ran only one issue.
-From December 1843 to October 1844, Bruno Bauer published the monthly Allgemeine Literatur-Zeitung (General Literary Gazette) in Charlottenburg (now Berlin).
+From December 1843 to October 1844, Bruno Bauer published the monthly Allgemeine Literatur-Zeitung (General Literary Gazette) in Charlottenburg (now part of Berlin).
 In it, he responded to the critique of his own essays on the Jewish question by Marx and others.
 Then, in 1845, Friedrich Engels and Marx published a polemic critique of the Young Hegelians titled The Holy Family.
 In parts of the book, Marx again presented his views dissenting from Bauer's on the Jewish question and on political and human emancipation.

 A French translation appeared 1850 in Paris in Hermann Ewerbeck's book Qu'est-ce que la bible d'après la nouvelle philosophie allemande?
 (What is the Bible according to the new German philosophy?).

 In 1879, historian Heinrich von Treitschke published an article "Unsere Aussichten" ("Our Prospects"), in which he demanded that the Jews should assimilate into German culture, and described Jewish immigrants as a danger for Germany.
 This article stirred up controversy, to which the newspaper Sozialdemokrat, edited by Eduard Bernstein, reacted by republishing almost the entire second part of "Zur Judenfrage" in June and July 1881.

-The entire essay was republished yet again in October 1890 in the Berliner Volksblatt, then edited by Wilhelm Liebknecht.
+The entire essay was re-published yet again in October 1890 in the Berliner Volksblatt, then edited by Wilhelm Liebknecht.

 In 1926, an English translation by H. J. Stenning, with the title "On the Jewish Question", appeared in a collection of essays by Marx.

 Another English translation of "Zur Judenfrage" was published (along with other articles written by Marx) in 1959, and titled, A World Without Jews.
 The editor, Dagobert D. Runes, intended to demonstrate Marx's alleged antisemitism.
-This edition was criticized because the reader is not informed that the title has been altered from Marx's original title, and for other distortions in the text.
+Runes' text was extensively criticized by Louis Harap for grossly misrepresenting Marx's views.